Policies and guidelines for part time staff working with Computer Services

 Part of your duties will be to read the help email.
 The help mail calendar is online at Google, please add this to your departmental Google account by using the button at the bottom right of that page.
 You will likely have multiple shifts, and it is important to know when you are scheduled so we do not take too long to respond.
 Our goal is to get back to clients in less than thirty minutes.

-Please read through the procedure for reading help mail, it is very important to follow this so we can present a consistent interface to clients and not get in each other’s way.
+Please read the pertinent section of the Operations Manual in the CS2 google team drive. it is very important to follow this so we can present a consistent interface to clients and not get in each other’s way.

 If you can’t get to help mail during your shift because of conflicting duties, please let bil, Alan Forrest or John Sopko know.